If you mention content, you will not be strangers to what content is anymore.

 - The page has almost no content but only the menu, footer, and sidebar.

-- Page has more ads than content.
+- The page has more ads than content.

 Usually, the website has 3 main content types: